-There is a lot of anxiety these days with the cold and flu season coming up, especially with the widespread of H1N1 (swine flu), and the number of ongoing infections reported across our nation.
+There is a lot of anxiety these days with the cold and flu season coming up, especially as COVID-19 numbers continue to climb across our nation.
 Nonetheless, there are several simple but important measures we can follow in order to keep ourselves from getting the flu and spreading it to others.

 - Eat healthy: This is one of the best preventative medicines.
 Eating a diet rich in wholesome foods, with plenty of vegetables and adequate amounts of protein strengthens our immune system.
 Refined sugars (i.e. chocolate, candy) and simple carbohydrates (i.e., breads, pasta, pastries) weaken our immune system by slowing down the white blood cells that fight viruses and bacteria; therefore, sugars should be avoided.